RedeployAB/PSScaffold/README.md

 ## <a name=install>Installation</a>

+From the PowerShell Gallery:

+`Install-Module -Name PSScaffold`

+From GitHub:

-Copy the module directory to a `Modules` directory that is included in `PSModulePath`.
+Download the project and copy the module directory to a `Modules` directory that is included in `PSModulePath`.

 To include it in other projects incorporate this in the module functions: